Good Planets are Hard to Find

 Students present their results at MindExpo, Doane’s own celebration of students' creative efforts.
 They may also participate in paid summer research projects.

-Doane is a University Affiliate of the Council of Environmental Deans and Directors and a member of the Campus Ecology program.
-The university has signed the American College & University Presidents' Climate Commitment and is a member of the Association for the Advancement of Sustainability in Higher Education.
+Doane is a University Affiliate of the National Council for Science and the Environment and the Council of Environmental Deans and Directors.
+The university is a member of the EcoLeaders program and has signed the American College & University Presidents' Climate Commitment.